 Genes are arranged linearly along the DNA of chromosomes.
 Each gene has a specific location (locus), which is typically the same on each of the 2 homologous chromosomes.
 The genes that occupy the same locus on each chromosome of a pair (one inherited from the mother and one from the father) are called alleles.
 Each gene consists of a specific DNA sequence; 2 alleles may have slight differences or the same DNA sequences.
 Having a pair of identical alleles for a particular gene is homozygosity; having a pair of nonidentical alleles is heterozygosity.
 Some genes occur in multiple copies that may be next to each other or in different locations in the same or different chromosomes.

 Structure of DNA

 Genes consist of DNA.
-The length of the gene determines the length of the protein the gene codes for.
+The length of the gene determines the length of the protein synthesized from the gene code.
 DNA is a double helix in which nucleotides (bases) are paired:

 Genes consist of exons and introns.
 Exons code for amino acid components of the final protein.
 Introns contain other information that affects control and speed of protein production.
 Exons and introns together are transcribed onto mRNA, but the segments transcribed from introns are later spliced out.
 Many factors regulate transcription, including antisense RNA, which is synthesized from the DNA strand that is not transcribed into mRNA.
 In addition to DNA, chromosomes contain histones and other proteins that affect gene expression (which proteins and how many proteins are synthesized from a given gene).